x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/configure-dial-plan-for-users-with-similar-names.md

 3. Click **Save**.

-### Use the Shell to configure a UM dial plan for users with similar names
+### Use Exchange Online PowerShell to configure a UM dial plan for users with similar names

 This example sets the information to include with users with similar names to prompt for the user's alias on a UM dial plan named `MyDialPlan`.

 ```
 Set-UMDialplan -Identity MyDialPlan -MatchedNameSelectionMethod PromptForAlias
 ```

 This example sets the information to include with users with similar names to department on a UM dial plan named `MyDialPlan`.

 ```
 Set-UMDialplan -Identity MyDialPlan -MatchedNameSelectionMethod Department
 ```

 This example sets the information to include with users with similar names to location on a UM dial plan named `MyDialPlan`.

 ```
 Set-UMDialplan -Identity MyDialPlan -MatchedNameSelectionMethod Location